wbhart/mpir/build.vc10/readme.txt

 The Tests
 =========

-The tests are not useful for DLL versions of MPIR because they use internal features of MPIR that are not exported by the DLLs.
-Hence they fail to link in almost all cases.
-The tests also use the C++ library so for testing MPIR static libraries both the desired version of MPIR and the C++ library must be built before the tests are run.
-This is not necessary for MPIR DLLs as they contain the C++ routines.
+The tests are configured by default to test the static library versions of MPIR but the DLL versions can be tested by changing the default property files before the tests are buillt.
+These property files are in the directory

+  mpir\build.vc10\mpir-tests

+and the two files:

+  tests.release.props
+  tests.debug.props

+set the configuration for the tests of the static libraries in release and debug configuration respectively.
+These are the same as the files:

+  lib_tests.release.props
+  lib_tests.debug.props

+The two files

+  dll_tests.release.props
+  dll_tests.debug.props

+set the configuration for the tests of the DLL libraries in release and debug configuration respectively.
+By copying these files to:

+  tests.release.props
+  tests.debug.props

+the tests will be run for the DLL libraries.

+For the static library tests both the C and C++ libraries must be built but the MPIR DLL contains both the C and C++ functions.

 There is a separate solution for the MPIR tests: mpir-tests.sln.
 In Visual Studio 2010 these are in build.vc10 folder.
 These tests must